swarmstack/swarmstack/ansible/README.md

 * ansible/clusters/swarmstack-dev _(define the nodes in your cluster)_

-* ansible/roles/swarmstack-dev/files/etc/swarmstack_fw/rules/firewall.rules _(used to permit traffic via the hosts INPUT chain)_
+* ansible/roles/swarmstack-dev/files/etc/swarmstack_fw/rules/firewall.rules _(used to permit traffic via the INPUT chain)_

-* ansible/roles/swarmstack-dev/files/etc/swarmstack_fw/rules/docker.rules _(used to limit access to Docker service ports)_
+* ansible/roles/swarmstack-dev/files/etc/swarmstack_fw/rules/docker.rules _(used to limit access to Docker services via the FORWARD chain)_

 Afterwards you can run the playbook below against your entire cluster, and re-run it any time you need to make firewall changes: